e271828e/Flight.jl/docs/notes/design/framework_design.md

 monotonic counters.

-**The drain** (frame top): one `atomicswap(cell, nothing)` per device — an indivisible take, no lost-write window — applied **in attachment order**, so cross-device writes to one slot resolve by fixed, documented policy (later-attached wins), not by sub-frame timing.
+**The drain** (frame top): one `atomicswap(cell, nothing)` per device — an indivisible take, no lost-write window — applied **in attachment order**, retained as a deterministic application order (under slot exclusivity, cross-device writes to one slot no longer arise; the order matters only for diagnostics).
 Which *frame* a write lands in remains wall-clock reality; what the drain guarantees is that the frame's outcome is a pure function of the drained batches.

 **Mappings run on the device task**: today's `assign_input!(mdl, mapping, data)` becomes pure `map_input(data, mapping) → batch`.
 User-extensible code thereby never executes inside the loop's frame, and the trace consists of slot-level batches.

+**Mappings are binding data, not shaping code** (v0.6, from §14.4).
+A mapping is a declarative table — axis/button → slot path, plus per-axis conditioning parameters (deadzone, expo strength) applied by a shared pure helper on the device task.
+The boundary is set by the face contract: **a face's meaning is writer-independent**, so faces carry *post-conditioning* semantics — a GUI slider or a script writes the same command a curved stick delivers (running a mouse drag through a deadzone would be absurd); this GUI-parity test is what places conditioning upstream.
+Aircraft-semantic derivation (the C172X `q_ref = q_sf · axis` fan-out) must *not* ride along: it is FCS design and lives in-model — in the avionics, or accepted as a small per-aircraft×device mapping entry (an aircraft-design fork, §14.4).
+The trace records post-conditioning levels — exactly what the model consumed, so replay is exact; raw-stick provenance (re-run a session through *different* curves) is the known, accepted loss.
+Edge logic follows the levels doctrine: devices stage monotonic press counters; accumulators (trim offsets, flap detents) are model state, not mapping state (§14.4).

 **The input trace** is the sequence of drained, device-tagged batches per frame.
 It extends §11.7's determinism end-to-end: replaying a recorded interactive session —